92nd Infantry Regiment (France): History

-The 92nd Infantry Regiment traces its descent from a unit of Irish troops in French service in 1661.
+The 92nd Infantry Regiment traces its descent from the Regiment Walsh, a unit of Irish troops in French service in 1661.
 The regiment received its numerical designation in 1790 and has been garrisoned at Clermont-Ferrand in Auvergne-Rhône-Alpes since 1881.
 The 92nd Regiment fought at the battles of Verdun and the Somme in the First World War.
+Throughout the First World War, it served as part of the 26th Infantry Division in the 13th Army Corps.

 In 1933 future French president Georges Pompidou served in the regiment as a second lieutenant.

-The 92nd Regiment suffered heavy losses in the 1940 Battle of France and their flag was lost in the sinking of the French destroyer Siroco off Dunkirk on 31 May.
+The regiment was part of the 25th Motorized Division at the start of the Second World War.
+It suffered heavy losses in the 1940 Battle of France and their flag was lost in the sinking of the French destroyer Siroco off Dunkirk on 31 May.
 The unit was re-established in 1944 from a group of Maquis operating in Auvergne.

 The 92nd Regiment deployed during the War in Afghanistan and built the bell tower at the Tora Bora base.
 The unit successfully petitioned for permission to relocate the tower back to France before handing the base over to the Afghan National Army.

 The 92nd Regiment was the first equipped with the Véhicule blindé de combat d'infanterie to be deployed to Mali in 2013.
 It has deployed as part of Opération Sentinelle, the post-2015 security assistance provided by the army in France.
 In 2017 the 92nd Regiment deployed on Opération Chammal in Iraq, from 2018 to 2019 was on Operation Barkhane in Chad and in 2020 deployed on the same operation to Mali.
 In September 2021 a detachment of 600 men of the regiment were deployed to Mali and to Lebanon.